BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a SetResp.
+1. The EUT sends a SetResp.

 2. The SetResp contains a single UpdatedObjectResult with an OperationStatus that is an element of type OperationSuccess.
 The OperationSuccess contains a single UpdatedInstanceResult element.

     a.
-The UpdatedInstanceResult affected_path is equal to 'Device.LocalAgent.Subscription.&lt;instance number&gt;.'.
+The UpdatedInstanceResult `affected_path` is equal to 'Device.LocalAgent.Subscription.<instance number>.'.

     b.
-The UpdatedInstanceResult has a single entry in the updated_params map containing 'NotifRetry' as the key.
+The UpdatedInstanceResult has a single entry in the `updated_params` map containing 'NotifRetry' as the key.

     c.
-The UpdatedInstanceResult has a single ParameterError element, with the 'param' field set to 'InvalidParameter', and an err_code of '7010', 'Unsupported Parameter'.
+The UpdatedInstanceResult has a single ParameterError element, with the 'param' field set to 'InvalidParameter', and an `err_code` of '7010', 'Unsupported Parameter'.

-3. The retrieved value of NotifRetry matches the value set in the param_settings element.
+3. The retrieved value of NotifRetry matches the value set in the `param_settings` element.

 ## 1.18 Set message with unique key addressing in path